wangg131/Capstone/README.md

 Seekers are people who are looking for a room, and they have a profile with a bio/description.
 They are required to have a profile bio and their profiles are viewed by prospective Hosts.
 Seekers are required to input room preferences.

 Each user-type can only search for the opposite user-type with compatible attributes.
-This compatibility filtering will come from the Hosts' input about their room and the Seekers' preferences.
+This compatibility filtering will come from the Hosts' input about their available room and the Seekers' preferences.
 They can message each other after getting matched from mutually expressing interest.